Photodetachment energy of negative hydrogen ions: Theory

-Note that the value of $\ln(k_{0}/\mathrm{Ry})$ does not depend on the reduced mass $\mu$, nor the nuclear charge $Z$.
-Each {$E_n$,$\psi_n$} is an exact eigensolution of the non-relativistic hydrogenic equation~(\ref{eq:H1}) The second most important QED correction is the leading-order vacuum polarization contribution, which only affects $s$ states, and can be shown to read \cite[Eq.
+where $\psi_i(\mathbf{r}) = \langle \mathbf{r}|i\rangle$ is the position-space representation of the state $|i\rangle$, and $n$ is the principal quantum number of the $| 0\rangle$ state.
+With the factor $Z^{2}(\mu/m)\mathrm{Ry}$ in the logarithm denominator, the Bethe logarithm is independent of the reduced mass $\mu$ and the nuclear charge $Z$.
+The second most important QED correction is the leading-order vacuum polarization contribution, which only affects $s$ states, and can be shown to read \cite[Eq.
 (11.164)]{JentschuraAdkins2022book}

 as first derived by Dirac \cite{dirac1934} and Heisenberg \cite{Heisenberg1934}.
 The $(\mu/m)^{3}$ factor appearing here, as in the self-energy and the next two corrections, originates from the dependence of these terms on the value of the electron's probability density at the origin.
 At the same order in $\alpha$, comes the relativistic recoil correction (Salpeter correction), first calculated for $n=2$ by Salpeter \cite{Salpeter1952PhysRev.87.328}, and re-checked by Fulton and Martin \cite{FultonMartin1954PhysRev.95.811}.
 The general $n$ problem was evaluated by Erickson and Yennie \cite{EricksonYennie1965}, and later verified by Bhatt and Grotch \cite{BhattGrotch1985}.
-For modern detailed derivations of this correction one may consult Ref. \cite[Section 15.5]{JentschuraAdkins2022book} and \cite[section 4.1]{Eides2007}.
+For modern detailed derivations of this correction one may consult Ref. \cite[section 15.5]{JentschuraAdkins2022book} and \cite[section 4.1]{Eides2007}.
 Results of the last six references concerned the interaction between two spin-$1/2$ particles, with different masses and charges.
-These results where extended to include the case of a spin-$1/2$ particle interacting with a spin-$0$ or spin-$1$ particles \cite{Shelyuto2018,Shelyuto2019}, to obtain the following general expression \cite[Eq.
+These results were extended to include the case of a spin-$1/2$ particle interacting with a spin-$0$ or spin-$1$ particles \cite{Shelyuto2018,Shelyuto2019}, to obtain the following general expression \cite[Eq.
 (54)]{Pachucki2024}

 where $\psi(n)$ denotes the digamma function, and $I$ is the nuclear spin: $I=1/2$ for the proton and triton, and $I=1$ for the deuteron.
 The next-order term in the recoil expansion is given by \cite[Eq.
 (5.8)]{FultonMartin1954PhysRev.95.811}\cite[Eq.
 (2.6a)]{SapirsteinYennie1990}